 I have seen a Mummy in Giu, and another in a museum in Hyderabad, so I am not that curious about Mummies.
 Pyramids though continue to intrigue.
 I have seen millions of pictures of pyramids and watched many videos.
-Am sure none of them give me the feel that you get only when you stand next to a structure where people lived millenniums ago.
+Am sure none of them give me the feeling that you get only when you stand next to a structure where people lived millenniums ago.
 Places that have mystery wrapped all around them tickle a certain part of your brain.
 And you must see the place yourself to get rid of that itch.

 Angkor Wat and other temples are my sole reason for yearning to visit Cambodia.
 I have been studying temple architecture in India – be it terracotta temples of Bishnupur, Chola temples of Thanjavur or Nagar styles temples of Khajuraho.
 They all have such a lovely amalgamation of art, science, and aesthetics that you wonder where we lost all this in the name of development.
 I want to read the stories written in stone, understand the iconography and visit an unknown chapter from the past in Cambodia.

 When I briefly lived in Houston, on one of my visits to San Antonio, I saw a film about the ancient Mayan civilization that happened in Guatemala.
 Since then, I have wanted to visit this ancient country.
 I know it may be nothing like its old self, but then past has a way of leaving it traces for the future generations.
 I am sure they would be there in Guatemala.

 Apart from this my other top destinations to visit include Italy – for all its gorgeous architecture, Spain – for its ancient cave paintings, Japan – to visit all the Saraswati shrines, China – to do a bit of reverse Huan Tsang.
 The list goes on…